 If you’re keen to learn about the culture, history, and people of the fascinating Hawaiian archipelago, then these Hawaiian books are for you.

 1. Lost Kingdom: Hawaii’s Last Queen, the Sugar Kings and America’s First Imperial Adventure – Julia Flynn Siler

-When intrepid Polynesians set foot on the untouched archipelago of Hawaii in the year 200 A.D, they formed the first settlements in the islands.
+When intrepid Polynesians set foot on the untouched archipelago of Hawaii in the year 200 A.D., they formed the first settlements on the islands.

-A mighty army of western countries manipulated the monarchy, but Lili’uokalani was determined to protect the monarchy and its power.
+Soon a mighty army of western countries tried to manipulate the monarchy, but Lili’uokalani was determined to protect the monarchy and its power.

-However, she eventually failed in the attempt, and the U.S outmanoeuvred them.
+However, she eventually failed in her attempt, and the U.S. out-maneuvered them.

 This is the tale of the Hawaiian Kingdom’s rise and fall.

 2. The Winds of War – Herman Wouk

 This historical fiction book set in Hawaii during the time of World War II is the work of Herman Wouk, an author known for his novels depicting America’s greatest generation.